Firstredby/Inception/README.md

 Docker is what makes the "one service per container" requirement expressible at all.
 Each service gets its own filesystem, its own process tree and its own network identity, while all three still share a single kernel and start in seconds.
 In practice Docker is used here in four distinct ways:

-1. **Images as build recipes.** Each service has a `dockerfile` that starts from `debian:bullseye` and installs, configures and prepares exactly one daemon.
+1. **Images as build recipes.** Each service has a `dockerfile` that starts from `debian:bookworm` and installs, configures and prepares exactly one daemon.
 No image is pulled ready-made from DockerHub — only the Debian base is, which the subject allows.
 2. **Compose as the orchestrator.** `docker-compose.yml` declares the three services, the network they share, the two volumes, and the three secrets.
 It also encodes start-up order through `depends_on`.
 3. **The network as an isolation boundary.** Only nginx publishes a port.
 MariaDB and php-fpm are addressable by service name from inside the network, and by nothing from outside it.
 4. **Volumes for state.** Container filesystems are disposable; the database and the WordPress installation are not, so both live on the host and are mounted in.